 The BOD may not, under any circumstances, elect a voting director to the position of chairperson if their election and subsequent relinquishment of voting rights results in the loss of quorum.

-All meetings of the BOD shall be conducted according to the most recently published official version of Robert’s Rules of Order as at the first of May of the directors’ term.
+All meetings of the BOD shall be conducted according to the most recently published official version of Robert’s Rules of Order as at the first of January of the directors’ term.

+Meetings will be limited to a maximum duration of two (2) hours from its scheduled start time.

+Directors may use digital means, such as Skype, Google Hangout, or similar programs, to attend meetings if in-person attendance is not feasible or possible.

 An Annual General Meeting (AGM) will be held once per year.
-The AGM is to occur before April 1st and after the election results are publicized.
-The AGM’s date is to be set no later than February 1st.
+The AGM is to occur before November 30th and after the election results are publicized.
+The AGM’s date is to be set by no later than October 15th.

 All members may attend the AGM.
-The AGM is to be held in a room sufficient to hold quorum of 25% of the membership.
+The AGM is to be held in a room sufficient to hold quorum of 5% of the membership.
 All members are granted speaking rights.
 If quorum is met, members attain voting rights and the ability to create, amend, or call a motion.

-The Constitution may only be altered at an AGM.
+The Constitution may be fundamentally altered at an AGM, or by the BOD under the provisions of the Notwithstanding Clause as stated in Section 11 of the Board of Directors Bylaw.

+More information regarding the AGM can be found in the Board of Directors Bylaw.

-Regular meetings of the BOD will occur once per month, beginning in May.
+Regular meetings of the BOD will occur once every two months, beginning in May.
 Regular meetings are to be scheduled no less than thirty (30) days in advance of their occurrence.
-Meetings must occur no more than forty (40) days apart and no less than twenty (20) days apart.
+Meetings must occur no more than eighty (80) days apart and no less than fifty (50) days apart.

-Emergency Meetings of the BOD must be held no more than seven business days after being requested, and may be called in any of the following ways:
+Emergency Meetings of the BOD must be held no more than seven (7) business days after being requested, and may be called in any of the following ways: